DanialArab/Git/1. Creating Snapshots/Creating_Snapshots.md

 you don’t need to know how Git stores data since it is implementation detail and may even change in the future what you need to know is that **each commit contains a complete snapshot of our project and this allows us to quickly get back to the previous state.**

 ## Staging Files

+Let's write something into two files:

+  echo hello > file1.txt
+  echo hello > file2.txt

+git status

+  On branch master

+  No commits yet

+  Untracked files:
+    (use "git add <file>..." to include in what will be committed) file1.txt
+          file2.txt